More reading ... Holistic Health News

 (Note: Those are only some of the modalities used)

-It is an individual and creative process, requiring a lot of co-operation and understanding between the patient and the therapist.
+Therapy on this level is a highly individual and creative process, requiring a lot of co-operation and understanding between the patient and the therapist.
+Naturopaths do not just treat a disease, they support the whole individual.

 There are no miraculous or instant cures, no magic pill. - Anyone claiming to the contrary should be treated with suspicion!

-Medical history taking and a physical examination, by symptoms, which may be followed up if need be with; X-rays, blood tests, etc.
+Medical history taking and a physical examination, recognising symptoms, which may be followed up if need be with; X-rays, blood tests, and other appropriate medical tests.

-Pulse diagnosis in the case of acupuncture, or iris diagnosis, specific ways of looking at the body, tongue, nails, face, feet, connective tissues, muscle testing, reflex testing.
+Pulse diagnosis in the case of acupuncture, or iris diagnosis, specific ways of looking at the body, tongue, nails, face, feet, connective tissues, muscle testing and reflex testing.

-A Naturopath is trained in differential diagnostics, and will refer patients to a Holistic Medical Doctor for further tests if need be.
+A Naturopath is trained in differential diagnostics, and will always refer patients to a Medical Doctor for further evaluation or tests if need be.

 Antibiotic resistance needs to be recognised as man made problem instigated by misinterpreting science.

 Naturopaths certainly are not against science, to the contrary, particular as more and more natural advice and treatment has been now scientifically proven.
-No one today would dispute that diet is an important factor of health, or that smoking or drinking is harmful.
+No one today would dispute that diet is an important factor of health, or that smoking or alcohol abuse is harmful.
 Many natural substances haven been scientifically accepted.
+Many drugs have been developed from herbs, but have been "synthesised", not necessary to work better, but to be able to patented.

-Science is often "black or white", whereas life is in "Colour", lets not forget that.
+Science is often "black or white", whereas life is in "Colour".

 Comments are invited ... contact us ..